videlalvaro/videlalvaro.github.io/_posts/2011-05-12-rabbitmq-chat-post-mortem.md

 3) All queues where bound to the custom Recent History Exchange.
 As I said before, every user that connected to the chat got the last 20 messages thanks to this exchange.
 This exchange acted like a single chat room where every user was logged in.

 4) Every time a user sent a message to the server, that message got __fanout'ed to every queue bound to the exchange__.
 Depending on the amount of queues created on the server, this pattern of message distribution can get very very slow.
-When the chat got __500~ users online__ and __10~__ messages published per second, that meant the server was routing each of those then messages to each of the __500~ queues__.
+When the chat got __500~ users online__ and __10~__ messages published per second, that meant the server was routing each of those ten messages to each of the __500~ queues__.

 5) Once the broker delivered the message to the private queue, the consumer took care of sending it back to the Websocket process that started it, and from there it was sent to the browser.
+The messages where transient, kept in memory by the broker while they were getting delivered to the consumers.

 And that was basically it.